xiix0/scam/README.md

-You will attract cultured and artistic people to your home.
+You will gain money by an illegal action.